GansCorp/memoshe-fe/README.md

 - Romaji: Watashi
 - Kanji: 私
 - Picture: [Insert picture here]
-# Value is dynamic, you can add more than one value, different type (text, picture, audio)
+Notes: Value is dynamic, you can add more than one value, different type (text, picture, audio)
 5. Click on the "Create" button
 6. Click on the "Save" button